-How Event-Driven Scheduling Works
+How Event-Based Scheduling Works

-An enterprise job scheduler that includes event-driven scheduling options maximizes your resources by uniting your disparate platforms and their respective job schedules and critical business applications and allowing them to become reactive with one another.
+An enterprise job scheduler that includes event-based scheduling options maximizes your resources by uniting your disparate platforms and their respective job schedules and critical business applications and allowing them to become reactive with one another.
 A file transfer or report completion could trigger Job A. Then from there, Job A’s completion immediately triggers Job B, which could trigger Job C.

 This creates a holistic job schedule that coordinates—and therefore makes the most of—the resources you already have in place.

-Benefits of Event-Driven Scheduling
+Benefits of Event-Based Scheduling

 - You have the most current data and files in your workflows